qq943229702/5001_kaggle_competition/README.md

 # 5001_kaggle_competition

-The output will be in the Submission.csv file.
+Running the main.py file and the output will be in the Submission.csv file.